yellowmessenger/documentation/docs/platform_concepts/inbox/inbox-settings/productivity-tools.md

 ---
-title: Productivity Tools for Agents sidebar_label : Productivity Tools for Agents
+title: Productivity Tools
+sidebar_label : Productivity Tools
 ---

 Productivity Tools can be found at the Inbox > Chats > Settings > Productivity Tools.
 As it's name suggests, it provides tools to increase productivity of agents.